uhray/crud/README.md

 The <i>options</i> are as follows:
 * params:
   This allows you to create a schema for the body (PUT, POST, DELETE routes) or the query (GET routes).
 This is useful so you don't have to parse the datum in all your callbacks.
-Also, this is used to help create autodocumentation.
+Also, this is used to help automatically create documentation.

   CRUD uses [jsonschema](https://github.com/tdegrunt/jsonschema) for parsing, so follow its format.
 If the schema validation fails, CRUD just provides a res.json response with an error so it never gets tothe callback.